Logos Bible Software

 • Pages: 222

-Joseph Naveh is a professor emeritus of West Semitic Epigraphy and Paleography at The Hebrew University of Jerusalem.
-He has written numerous books and articles on ancient West Semitic inscriptions and scripts.
+Joseph Naveh (1928-2011) was professor emeritus of West Semitic Epigraphy and Palaeography at The Hebrew University of Jerusalem.
+He has written numerous books and articles on ancient west semitic inscriptions and scripts.

 Reviews